lachlanA/kicad-install/README.md

           [-n INSTALLBINDIR]     ( Set Install directory for bin NOTE: if you change the install director )
           [-d ]                  ( Build GDB debug version )
           [-D ]                  ( Disable Documents Build )
-          [-r ]                  ( Build version, Set this to STABLE or TESTING or other known revision number 5054 etc )
+          [-B ]                  ( Use prebuild doc's,  this save's a lot of time if you only wont to install the docs! ) [-r ]                  ( Build version, Set this to STABLE or TESTING or other known revision number 5054 etc )
           [-S ]                  ( Disable SHA512SUM verification )
           [-V ]                  ( Disable version check )